timsetsfire/timsetsfire.github.io/_posts/2018-07-23-many-hot-encoder.markdown

 so that we may use it in a machine learning algorithm.

-One thing that should be clear is that our date will considerably sparse, if there are around 700 movies released each [year](https://www.quora.com/On-average-how-many-Hollywood-films-are-released-in-a-year) and if we have 2-3 years of data, our data could become fairly wide.
+One thing that should be clear is that our data will considerably sparse, if there are around 700 movies released each [year](https://www.quora.com/On-average-how-many-Hollywood-films-are-released-in-a-year) and if we have 2-3 years of data, our data could become fairly wide.

 ## Considerations